kubernetes/minikube/site/content/en/docs/Contributing/releasing/binaries.md

 ---
-title: "Releasing"
+title: "Binaries"
-date: 2019-07-31
 weight: 9
 description: >
-  How to release minikube
+  How to release minikube binaries
 ---

 ## Preparation